 Again, the moving preparations are rather lengthy and involve a lot of work on your part, but checking your items, cleaning them, packing them correctly and discarding suspect items will go a long way to preventing the hitchhikers from moving with you to a new home.

+If you're moving to another state or a new country, you'll need to check with the state or country you're moving to see if you can move the plants to your new home.
 Most states have very strict rules on which plants can be taken across borders and which you'll need to leave behind.

 Moving Into the New House

 When you get to the new place, inspect the apartment before moving anything in.
-You should be aware of signs and evidence of cockroach infestations from your previous apartment.
+You should be aware of the signs and evidence of cockroach infestations from your previous apartment.

 Inspect your stuff as you unpack each box to make sure there aren't any bugs that you've moved with you.
 If you used boxes, discard them quickly.
 Check the clear bags where you may have packed any electronics for signs of roach activity inside the bags.